pixeltris/YgoMaster/README.md

 Copy the `Build` folder (the folder, not the contents of the folder) into the game folder and run `YgoMaster.exe` / `YgoMasterClient.exe`.

+*You need to fully download the game via Steam and use the same language setting as set on there.
+If these requirements aren't met you'll get a popup with the text "FILE LOAD ERROR".*

 ## Related

 - https://github.com/SethPDA/MasterDuel-Modding/wiki